mikejohnson51/AHGestimation/paper/paper.md

 The aim of this software is that data from a variety of sources can be aggregated and used to estimate hydraulic equations that reduce data volume, enforce continuity, and allow for representing uncertainty in an open source, reproducible way.

-Other efforts have aimed to calculate, and synthesize river channel data at a large scale in the United States (e.g. [@enzminger_thomas_l_2023_7868764], [@afshari_shahab_2019_2558565]) however each of these relied on traditional OLS fitting methods AND data preprocessing.
+Other efforts have aimed to calculate, and synthesize river channel data at a large scale in the United States (e.g. [@enzminger_thomas_l_2023_7868764], [@afshari_shahab_2019_2558565]) however each of these relied on traditional OLS fitting methods AND data preprocessing [@afshari2017statistical].
 And while both efforts produced valuable data products, the software used is not shared.

 # Example of use